kazubot/kazubot/README.md

 <a name="Setup">Setup</a>
 ------------------------------

+UPDATE: THIS IS TEMPORARILY DISABLED DUE TO CONFLICTS, WILL FIX AND NOTIFY WHEN IT CAN BE USED AGAIN.

 So you want to get Kazubot up and running for your Discord community?
 Great!
 It's simple:

 Use [this link][invite] to invite Kazubot to your server.